 People are at the heart of everything we do at Helping Hands.
-Our friendly support workers, who are provided with fully training, all have a ‘can-do’ attitude – they’re encouraging and can provide a vast amount of support when required.
+Our friendly support workers, who are provided with full training – they’re encouraging and can provide a vast amount of support when required.

 Whether it’s help with physiotherapy exercises, mobility or household tasks such as preparing meals and cleaning, our carers are trained to support as you require.
 And throughout the stroke rehabilitation process, you or your loved one will get all the motivational and emotional support needed to restore confidence.

 Our stroke support workers can also help with sensitive personal care issues – from toileting and bathing to washing and continence care.
 As well as looking after your physical needs, our carers are around to offer a listening ear – to share interests with the people they look after.